-With a passion for learning, Dinesh Budhathoki jumped at the chance to develop on his existing diploma while remaining in his role as a civil engineer.
-Capable NZ was the perfect combination allowing him to gain a degree based on his prior learning as well as his work experience.
-He explains that he liked the independence and flexibility offered by Capable NZ.
-Now, having graduated as a professionally qualified Civil Engineer both Dinesh and his workplace, Beca, are benefitting.
-His new qualification will help him secure his next goal - a promotion to a senior civil engineering role within the company.
+With a passion for learning, Dinesh Budhathoki jumped at the chance to build on his existing diploma while remaining in his role as a civil engineer.
+Capable NZ allowed him to gain a degree based on his prior learning as well as his work experience.
+He says he liked the independence and flexibility offered by Capable NZ.
+He has now graduated as a professionally qualified Civil Engineer and both he and his workplace, Beca, are benefitting.
+His new qualification will help him achieve his next goal - a promotion to a senior civil engineering role within the company.

 When Sean Bridge made the leap from qualified mechanic to a corporate role at ACC, upskilling was always on the cards.
 A few years into the role, he swallowed his doubts about returning to study and enrolled through Capable NZ.
-The shorter time frame was a huge attraction, alongside the fact he could continue working full-time and combine study with his job through work-based learning.
+The time frame for completing a qualification was a huge attraction, along with the fact he could continue working full-time and combine study with his job through work-based learning.
 He now runs two national injury prevention programmes for ACC.
-His manager says, “we chose him for his potential, but he clearly needed development.
+His manager says: “We chose him for his potential, but he clearly needed development.
 He has exceeded expectations."

 Despite a solid thirty-year career at St John, it took a lot of convincing for Shirley Kerr to embark on a degree.
 After struggling at school, she thought she didn’t have the skills and the knowledge to study at tertiary level.
 However, as colleagues pointed out, she was actually doing a lot of things in her role that graduates do.
 Shirley found the degree process through Capable NZ “challenging, scary, fantastic and so self-fulfilling".
 Her success has given her renewed confidence in herself and in her role at St John.